allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 That's it!

 We now have a readable test that uses data received from WireMock.
-Our test environment is ready and we can write more tests in similar manner.
+The test environment is ready and we can write more tests in similar manner.

 ## Summary